CoreyNotice/Rest-rant/README.md

 4.& 5.Check the data in the req.body object to make sure everything is coming through. !!not sure how to route form on comment page!!

-to seed  node seeders/seed-places.js in terminal
+to seed  node seeders/seed-places.js in terminal dca